 Here are a few ways on how you can make your HR department go paperless.

 a) Organizations Should Go for e-signature Software

 Today, physical signatures are at higher risk and quite inconvenient for people who have to print, sign, scan, and sent the document back to the HR department for recruitment or appraisal purposes.
 Organizations should start adopting electronic signature software and save company money and time, also ensuring that the process is secured at the same time.

 The process is made much simpler with the software tools that have in-built electronic signature capabilities, making the open enrolment and onboarding painless both for managers as well as employees.

 b) Go Green – Adopt a Paperless Culture!

-The first step for any organization or department looking forward to go paperless is to eliminate using paper based operations.
+The first step for any organization or department looking forward to going paperless is to eliminate using paper-based operations.
 Human resource departments are policy influencers and can take major initiatives when going paperless in the office.
 Try to make it more interesting while sending a company-wide memo.
 You can also make it more interesting by offering teams with the lowest per-capita print rate some sort of prize or gift.

-Educating employees on the advantages of going green and keeping in line with global trends will aid in easier adoption of a paperless technology.
-Various HR studies suggest that reducing paper usage can help employee engagement and recruitment as sometimes high achieving employees are extremely passionate about environmental causes.
+Educating employees on the advantages of going green and keeping in line with global trends will aid in easier adoption of paperless technology.
+Various HR studies suggest that reducing paper usage can help employee engagement and recruitment as sometimes high achieving employees are incredibly passionate about environmental causes.

 c) Create Systems for Paperless HR